-Have couples pursued adoption during divorce?
+Have couples pursued adoption during divorce in Texas?
 Yes, it has happened that during the process of adopting a child, a couple decides that their marriage is irreconcilable and file for divorce.
 You might assume that divorce signals the end of adoption.
 In some cases it may, but not in all cases.

 Texas Family Code on Adoption During Divorce